ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 Updating Luculentus
 -------------------
-The benefits of RAII are not specific to Rust.
+The benefits of ownership are not specific to Rust.
 It is perfectly possible to write similar code in modern C++, which is arguably a very different language than pre-2011 C++.
 When I wrote Luculentus, C++11 was only partially supported.